MyoHub/myochallenge_2023eval/README.md

 ### Github actions
 (detailed description [here](./GHaction_Submission.md))
-1. [Register an account on Eval-AI](https://evalai.readthedocs.io/en/latest/participate.html) and obtain a `personal token`
+1. [Register an account on Eval-AI](https://evalai.readthedocs.io/en/latest/participate.html) and obtain a `personal token` (on profile page -> "Get your Auth Token")
 2. Clone this template and add the eval-ai `personal token` as "EvalAI_token" (in "Secrets and variables" -> "Actions" -> "New repository secret")
 3. Trigger subission by selecting "Run workflow" in the ["Submission Loco Random" Action](https://github.com/MyoHub/myoChallenge2023Eval/actions/workflows/docker-submission_loco_random.yml)